Diabetes is a lifelong condition that causes a person’s blood sugar level to become too high.

 - Type 2 diabetes: where the body doesn’t produce enough insulin, or the body’s cells don’t react to insulin

-- Cystic fibrosis-related diabetes: Cystic fibrosis-related diabetes (CFRD) is a unique type of diabetes that is common in people with CF. With early diagnosis and proper treatment.
+- Cystic fibrosis-related diabetes: Cystic fibrosis-related diabetes (CFRD) is a unique type of diabetes that is common in people with Cystic Fibrosis.
+With early diagnosis, CFRD can be managed well.

 - Steroid-induced diabetes: It is defined as an abnormal increase in blood glucose associated with the use of glucocorticoids in a patient with or without a prior history of diabetes mellitus.